Upcoming Election Schedules

 For federal elections, absentee ballots will be in the mail beginning 47 days before the election.
 For elections that do not include federal offices, absentee ballots will be in the mail beginning three weeks before Election Day.
 All absentee ballots are sent to the polls to be counted on election day.

-In-Person Absentee Voting - This can be done at the Village Hall 110 Oak Street E. The Village Hall is open from 9 am until 4 pm M-F and other times by appointment, please call prior to coming in to make sure the Clerk will be available when you arrive.
+In-Person Absentee Voting - This can be done at the Village Hall 110 Oak Street E. The Village Hall is open for voting from 9 am until 3 pm M-F and other times by appointment, please call prior to coming in to make sure the Clerk will be available when you arrive.

 Delivery by Email - Send your absentee request to email@example.com.
 Be sure to include your name, address at which you are registered to vote, email address to which the ballot should be sent, and a copy or picture of your voter ID (if not already on file in the Clerk's Office).
 The deadline to request an absentee ballot is 5:00 pm the Friday before the election.